On Oct 14, 2021, at 4:20 AM, email@example.com wrote:

 With regard to the first podcast (What Bitcoin Did), I especially recommend The Ultimate Bitcoin 101 episode with Vijay Boayapati.
-If you listen to just one podcast, make this the one.
+If you listen to just one podcast, make it this the one.

 If you like what you hear there, then follow up by listening to WBD's 17-part Beginners Guide to Bitcoin series.
-It's an great way to catch yourself up on all things Bitcoin with some of the very best minds in the space.
+It's a great way to catch yourself up on all things Bitcoin with some of the very best minds in the space.

 All the best to you on your journey!
 Let me know if you have any follow-up questions, and I hope you enjoy watching my own Why Bitcoin is Better Money video.